triton-inference-server/perf_analyzer/genai-perf/README.md

   Triton service-kind.
 Note that there is still some variability in the requested number of output tokens, but GenAi-Perf attempts its best effort with your model to get the right number of output tokens.
-* `--system-prompt-length <int>`: The number of tokens to include in each system prompt.
-This value is only used if --num-system-prompts is positive.
+* `--prefix-prompt-length <int>`: The number of tokens to include in each prefix prompt.
+This value is only used if --num-prefix-prompts is positive.

 You can optionally set additional model inputs with the following option:
 * `--extra-inputs <input_name>:<value>`: An additional input for use with the